 Find a personal trainer.
 If it’s in your budget, a trainer can help you meet your goals, get you motivated and help you avoid injury.
 It’s essential to find someone who will collaborate with you and won’t push you into things you aren’t capable of handling.
 Equally as significant is finding someone you can establish and maintain a good rapport.

-Avoid injury.
+Try to avoid getting injured.
 Nothing can deter you more than getting sidelined by an injury.
 Try not to workout the same muscle groups two days in a row, stretch to relieve muscle tightness, make sure your form is correct, and don’t attempt more than you can handle.

 Make it more exciting.
 If you get bored while you’re exercising, try boosting the interest level.
 For example, use music, vary the tempo of your workout or do your workout in a different location.